rstudio/rstudio-conf-2022-program/communities-of-practice/everything-learned-community-building-learned.md

 talk_id: 22123
 talk_slug: everything-learned-community-building-learned
 talk_type: regular
+talk_tags: [career-development, community, story]
 session_slug: communities-of-practice
-block: 4-6-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Everything I learned about community building, I learned from growing up in a restaurant
+talk_title: "Everything I learned about community building, I learned from growing up in a restaurant"
 # A short version of the title, suitable for small displays
 talk_title_short: Everything I learned about community building, I learned from growing up in a restaurant
 # A link to your talk's materials, when ready